kudobuilder/kudo.dev/content/docs/runbooks/admin/initialize-kudo.md

 # How to Initialize KUDO in a Cluster

-The objective of this runbook is to initialize a Kubernetes cluster with KUDO.
+The objective of this runbook is to initialize KUDO in a Kubernetes cluster.

 ## Preconditions